atramos/aws-ec2-raid/README.md

 Simple RAID0 (disk striping, for speed) on AWS EC2 instances.
 Get faster EBS for the same price as regular, slower EBS.
 The closest thing to a free lunch on AWS, outside of the free tier.

 # Status
-The status of this project is "unstable proof of concept".
-It worked fine once, but it breaks easily depending on what else is present in the environment.
-The attachment order of NVMe devices on boot is not guaranteed by AWS, and that really messes things up.
-The script needs to be cleaned up to use tags to identify the correct volumes to be mounted.
+The status of this project is "experimental proof of concept".
+It works ok mostly, but the measured performance improvement was very disappointing, and it's not clear why.

 # Usage
 Example: 8x 10GB RAID0 (80GB of capacity striped across 8 volumes)